 Mullion: A major structural vertical or horizontal member between window units or sliding glass doors.

 Muntin: A secondary framing member (horizontal, vertical, or diagonal) to hold the window panes in the sash.
 This term is often confused with mullion.

-Muntin Grilles: Wood, plastic, or metal grids designed for a single-light sash to give the appearance of muntins in a multilight sash, but removable for ease in cleaning the window.
+Muntin Grilles: Wood, plastic, or metal grids designed for a single-light sash to give the appearance of muntins in a multilight sash, but removable or fixed between the panes of glass, for ease in cleaning the window.